randor12/randor12/README.md

 ### Hello, I am Ryan!
-<em>I am a 4th Year undergraduate student from <a href="https://vt.edu/"><b>Virginia Tech</b></a>.
-I am a Computer Science Major with a Math Minor and a Data Centric Computing Concentration.
+<em>I am an incoming Software Developer for Epic in Madison, Wisconsin.
+I recently graduated from <a href="https://vt.edu/"><b>Virginia Tech</b></a>.
+I graduated with a Computer Science Degree in Data Centric Computing with a Math Minor.
 I love to program, and have been programming since
 I was in High School.
 I have a deep interest in Machine Learning and Data Science. </em>
  <br/>